Quantification of [11C]-R-PK11195 PET studies

 Suggested analysis method for Turku

 [11C]-R-PK11195 has radioactive metabolites in the plasma and at least [11C]CH2O (formaldehyde) easily penetrates the blood-brain barrier (De Vos et al., 1999).
-The uptake of labeled metabolites in the brain precludes perfect quantification of peripheral benzodiazepine receptors, but an index related to the receptor concentration can still be achieved.
+The uptake of labelled metabolites in the brain precludes perfect quantification of peripheral benzodiazepine receptors, but an index related to the receptor concentration can still be achieved.

 When plasma curves corrected for radioactive metabolites (Roivainen et al., 2009) are available, the method of Kropholler et al. (2004) is preferable choice for analysis method for regional data.
 To calculate parametric VT images the Logan graphical analysis is recommended (Schuitemaker et al., 2007), although a strictly linear phase can not be achieved.